Comparison of viscosity solutions for a class of non-linear PDEs on the space of finite nonnegative measures: Preliminaries

-Understanding the relationship between the above two metrics and the topological structures they induce is fundamental for the subsequent analysis, particularly for the comparison principle and the application to the control problem.
-The following lemma establishes a direct inequality between $\rho_F$ and $\bar{W}_1$, which is essential for transferring estimates and properties from one metric framework to the other.
-Subsequently, Proposition 2.2 confirms that the topology induced by $\bar{W}_1$ is the desired weak convergence topology, ensuring compatibility with standard probabilistic notions of convergence for measures.
+Understanding the relationship between the above two metrics and the topological structures they induce is fundamental for the subsequent analysis, particularly for the comparison principle and its application to the control problem.
+The following lemma establishes a direct inequality between $\rho_F$ and $\mathbf{d}_{\mathrm{BL}}$, which is essential for transferring estimates and properties from one metric framework to the other.

-\begin{lemma} For any \(m,m' \in M_2(\R^d)\),
+\begin{lemma} For any \(m,m' \in \Mc(\R^d)\),

 \end{lemma}